Caregiver Information and Resources

 AGE offers educational events, information, resources, and support groups for people who provide care to an aging or disabled adult.
 Through collaborative relationships, we help to educate the community about the value of caregiving.
 All of our caregiver services are provided at no cost.
 Please call us at (512) 600-9275 for assistance and to explore our caregiver resources (se habla español).

-Simply call, email, or stop by the AGE building.
+Simply call, email, or stop by The AGE Building at 3710 Cedar Street in Austin.
 We can help you in your search for housing, transportation, physical and mental health resources, financial and legal resources, government benefits, educational and recreational activities, in-home and adult daycare services, and other services for seniors or family caregivers.

-Free workshops held 4 to 5 times a year, covering various topics related to aging and caregiving.
+Free caregiver seminar are held 4 to 5 times a year, covering various topics related to aging and caregiving.
 Click here for more information.

 Free evidence-based training and classes for caregivers and seniors.
 Click here for more information on CaregiverU.